abstracta/jmeter-java-dsl/docs/use-cases.md

 Check [DslJsr223PostProcessor](../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/postprocessors/DslJsr223PostProcessor.java) for more details and additional options.

-JSR223PostProcessor is a very powerful tool, but is not the only, nor the best, alternative for many cases where JMeter already provides a better and simpler alternative (eg: asserting response bodies contain some string).
-Currently, jmeter-java-dsl does not support all the features JMeter provides.
-So, if you need something already provided by JMeter, please create an issue in GitHub requesting such a feature or submit a pull request with the required support.
+**Note:** JSR223PostProcessor is a very powerful tool, but is not the only, nor the best, alternative for many cases where JMeter already provides a better and simpler alternative.
+For instance, previously mentioned might be implemented with previously presented [Response Assertion](#check-for-expected-response).

 ## Provide Request Parameters Programmatically per Request

 With the standard DSL you can provide static values to request parameters, such as a body.
 However, you may also want to be able to modify your requests for each call.
 This is common in cases where your request creates something that must have unique values.